kterra/Inteli-2024-1B/materiais/tutorial-sails/tutorial-sails-frontend-EN.md

 ## Using Sails.js Built-in Views
 Sails.js can render server-side views using EJS templating.
+EJS files support HTML and Javascript.

 - Views: Create your HTML templates in the views/ directory.
 - Assets: Place your CSS, JavaScript, and images in the assets/ directory.